 How do we choose the best tool for our needs?
-How do we even tell the difference between these tools when several of these more or less do the same thing?
-We might’ve heard that monitoring is dead and “Observability” is all the rage now.
+How do we even begin to tell the difference between these tools when several of these tool more or less do the same thing?
+We might’ve heard that monitoring is dead and “observability” is all the rage now.
 Does that mean we stop monitoring?
-We hear a lot about the “three pillars of observability”, but what even is Observability and why should we care?
+We hear a lot about the “three pillars of observability”, but what even is observability and why should we care?
 What really is the difference between logs and metrics, except where we send them to?
 We might’ve heard a lot of tracing — but how useful can tracing really be if it’s only just a log with some context?
 Is a metric just a log or trace that occurs too frequently for a backend system to store?
 Do we really need all three of them?

 I’ve said this before in one of my posts, but it bears reiterating.
 It’s tempting, especially when enamored by a new piece of technology that promises the moon, to retrofit our problem space with the solution space of said technology, however minimal the intersection.
 Before buying or building a tool, it becomes important to evaluate the maximum utility it can provide for the unique set of engineering challenges specific teams face.
 In order to be able to make better technological choices — especially when it comes down to choosing something as critical as a monitoring stack — it becomes absolutely necessary for us to first fully understand: